dewww/dewww.github.io/blog/totalCostofOwnership.md

 - **Opportunity Costs:** Financial trade-offs of investing in one thing over another.
 - **Value Over Time:** Appreciation, depreciation, or residual value.

-When applied to buying vs. renting a home, TCO gives a clearer picture of the financial implications of each choice.
+For example when applied to buying vs. renting a home, TCO gives a clearer picture of the financial implications of each choice.

 ---